Pickleball players in apparel

 How have pickleball rules changed since the game's inception?

 The rules of pickleball have evolved considerably since 1965.
 Initially, the game had loose guidelines, but as it gained popularity, formal rules were established to standardize play.
 These changes include the introduction of the non-volley zone (kitchen), serve regulations, and scoring systems.
+As more neighborhood courts, clubs, and tournaments appeared, early rulebooks were refined again and again to keep the game consistent no matter where you played.

 What are some notable rule changes in pickleball's history?